grantsrb/cogmtc/README.md

         path to a training to resume from.
 The epochs argued in this hyperparameter set must be larger than where the resumed training left off.
+    "init_checkpt": str
+        path to a model checkpoint to initialize the model from.
+        If a model_folder is argued (instead of a specific checkpoint file), the loaded weights will be from the last epoch of the training.
     "lang_checkpt": str
         path to a language checkpoint to initialize the model from.
         If a model_folder is argued (instead of a specific checkpoint